 "When you pray, you are not to be like the hypocrites; for they love to stand and pray in the synagogues and on the street corners so that they may be seen by men.
 Truly I say to you, they have their reward in full.
 6"But you, when you pray, go into your inner room, close your door and pray to your Father who is in secret, and your Father who sees what is done in secret will reward you.

-If you pray in secret, without telling me, I can keep the illusion that you don't believe in a god who performs miracles by lottery, or that you are so important that you have the power over my life and death.
-That's not a small thing, and it really might be the difference between whether or not I want to hang out with you once this is all over.
+If you pray in secret, without telling me, I can keep the illusion that you don't believe in a god who performs miracles by lottery.
+I won't know that you think yourself so important that your magic words will affect my life or death.
+That's not a small thing, and it really might determine whether I want to hang out with you once this is all over.
 It really does insult me when you say you'll pray for me, and that's not yours to feel.
 It's mine.
-You see, I read that passage about praying in secret, and I saw that it promises that your god will reward you.
+You see, I read that passage about praying in secret, and I saw that it promises rewards for you.
 And that doesn't make me feel like it's about me, either.

 So please.
 Don't pray.
 If there is a god, and it wants things to get better for me, I trust that it's a good enough being to do the right thing without your advice.
 And there are a lot of things you could do instead of praying that would help a lot more.
 Think about me in my time of need, okay?
 Not you.